Introduction

 The other scenario is where a trader can use a stop order is when one is trying to create a position at a price at which a normal limit order would not work.
 Say, for example, a trader is trying to go long on BTC/USDT only if it crosses $20,000 when the current market price is $18,000.
 In this situation, a market order would not help, since it would execute immediately and a limit order would be rejected because the desired price level hasn’t even been discovered in that timeframe.
 This also works on the short side, when a trader wishes to go short on BTC/USDT only if it breaks down below $15,000 when the current market price is $18,000.
 This is a situation where a stop-buy or a stop-sell order can be utilized depending on the requirement of the trader.

-Fees pertaining to Stop Orders
+Fees For Stop Orders

 Fees pertaining to stop orders very simply depends on the type of stop order that is being utilized.
 If a trader is utilizing a stop-market order, then a taker fee will be charged while a stop-limit order will only be charged a maker fee.